matomo-org/developer-documentation/docs/generated/2.11.0-b4/Piwik/Auth.md

 Plugins that provide Auth implementations must provide a class that implements this interface.
-Additionally, an instance of that class must be set in the [Registry](/api-reference/Piwik/Registry) class with the 'auth' key during the [Request.initAuthenticationObject](http://developer.piwik.org/api-reference/events#requestinitauthenticationobject) event.
+Additionally, an instance of that class must be set in the container with the 'Piwik\Auth' key during the [Request.initAuthenticationObject](http://developer.piwik.org/api-reference/events#requestinitauthenticationobject) event.